-The volumes of groundwater pumped by the off-site and source containment wells during 2009 and the corresponding flow rates are summarized on Table 4.3.
-As shown on this table, a total of about 139.3 million gallons of water, corresponding to a combined flow rate of 265 gpm were pumped by the two containment wells.
+The volumes of groundwater pumped by the off-site and source containment wells during 2010 and the corresponding flow rates are summarized on Table 4.3.
+As shown on this table, a total of about 136.8 million gallons of water, corresponding to a combined flow rate of 260 gpm were pumped by the two containment wells.
 The volume and average flow rate of each well are discussed further below.

-The volume of the water pumped by the off-site containment well during 2009 was monitored with a totalizer meter that was read at irregular frequencies.
-The intervals between meter readings ranged from about a day to about ten days, and averaged about six and a half days.
+The volume of the water pumped by the off-site containment well during 2010 was monitored with a totalizer meter that was read at irregular frequencies.
+The intervals between meter readings ranged from about 1.7 days to about 8.9 days, and averaged about 6.2 days.
 During each reading of the meter, the instantaneous flow rate of the well was calculated by timing the volume pumped over a specific time interval.
 The totalizer data collected from these flow meter readings and the calculated instantaneous discharge rate during each reading of the meter are presented in Appendix B-1.
 Also included in this appendix are the average discharge rate between readings and the total volume pumped between the start of continuous pumping on December 31, 1998, and the time of the measurement, calculated from the totalizer meter readings.

-The average monthly discharge rate and the total volume of water pumped from the offsite containment well during each month of 2009, as calculated from the totalizer data, are summarized on Table 4.3.
-As indicated on this table, approximately 114.8 million gallons of water, corresponding to an average rate of 218 gpm, were pumped in 2009.
+The average monthly discharge rate and the total volume of water pumped from the offsite containment well during each month of 2010, as calculated from the totalizer data, are summarized on Table 4.3.
+As indicated on this table, approximately 115 million gallons of water, corresponding to an average rate of 218 gpm, were pumped in 2010.

-The volume of the water pumped by the source containment well during 2009 was also monitored with a totalizer meter that was also read at irregular frequencies.
-The intervals between meter readings ranged from about two days to about ten days, and averaged 6.4 days.
+The volume of the water pumped by the source containment well during 2010 was also monitored with a totalizer meter that was also read at irregular frequencies.
+The intervals between meter readings ranged from about 0.6 day to about 10.4 days, and averaged 6.4 days.
 During each reading of the meter, the instantaneous flow rate of the well was calculated by timing the volume pumped over a specific time interval.
 The totalizer data collected from these flow meter readings and the calculated instantaneous discharge rate during each reading of the meter are presented in Appendix B-2.
-Also included in this appendix are the average discharge
+Also included in this appendix are the average discharge rate between readings and the total volume pumped between the start of continuous pumping on January 3, 2002, and the time of the measurement, calculated from the totalizer meter readings.